Bethlehem

 the end of the 11th century

-In middle ages, Bethlehem was controlled by Catholic countries because of the influence of the Crusades.
+In the middle ages, Bethlehem was controlled by Catholic countries because of the influence of the Crusades.
 However, the town had been developing as a town for pilgrims.

 mid 19th century to 20th century